Brighton and Hove city centre: Amusements

 Brighton Palace Pier is home to many rides and other amusements such as fortune tellers and prize winning games.
 Near the pier is Sea Life Brighton, an aquarium.
-Near the aquarium is Volk's Electric Railway, a historic electric railway, providing transportation to Brighton Marina.
+Near the aquarium is Volk's Electric Railway, a historic electric railway, providing transport to Brighton Marina.
 West Street is the city's centre for nightlife as home to a number of night clubs and late-night bars.

 Transport

 The city centre is well served by public transport.
 Brighton and Hove Buses run regularly throughout the area with stops and stations at Churchill Square, Brighton Station, the Clock Tower, North Street and the Old Steine.
 Buses serve as the main mode of public transport in Brighton and Hove connecting all suburbs and outer areas to the city centre.

 There are major taxi ranks located in Brighton Station and East Street.

 Near the Old Steine is Pool Valley Coach Station which is used for intercity travel.

 Brighton Railway station serves as the city's main rail terminus and has good links to London, Gatwick Airport and the south coast.
 Hove railway station serves the centre of Hove and can be reached from Brighton in less than five minutes.
 London Road railway station is near Preston Circus.
 The rail network in Brighton and Hove is not as extensive as the bus network, however certain suburbs and university campus are well connected to the centre of Brighton and Hove by rail.

+Councillors called for a car-free city centre plan.